Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

 - Nitroglycerin aerosol should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using nitroglycerin aerosol while you are pregnant.
-It is not known if nitroglycerin aerosol is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using nitroglycerin aerosol, check with your doctor.
 Discuss any possible risks to your baby.

 When used at higher doses or more often than prescribed, nitroglycerin aerosol may not work as well.
 This is known as TOLERANCE.
 Tolerance to other nitrates and nitrites may also occur.
 Increasing the dose is not effective in managing tolerance to nitroglycerin aerosol.
 Talk with your doctor if nitroglycerin aerosol stops working well.
 Do not take more than prescribed.